-Managers of careers services (or equivalent) from each of the 37 Australian public universities were invited to participate in a survey administered via Qualtrics.
+Our research involved a desktop review, survey of student union managers, and a separate survey of university careers service managers (or equivalent) from each of the 37 Australian public universities.
+Career managers responded to a survey administered via Qualtrics.
 A total of 29 out of the 37 invited managers responded to the survey, representing a 78 per cent response rate.
-Survey responses were obtained from universities with campuses across all states and territories of Australia.
-Survey responses covered a range of university types (see Table 1).
+Survey responses were obtained from universities with campuses across all states and territories of Australia, and covered a range of university types (see Table 1).